SSH monitoring with PRTG

 Create a script via the PRTG API that returns a numerical value, XML file, or JSON file from the device you want to monitor and track it using the SSH Script sensor.
 Or use SSH Script Advanced if you want to track multiple channels.

-Custom alerts and data visualizations make it easy to monitor, identify, and prevent Linux server availability and performance issues.
+Custom alerts and data visualizations let you quickly identify and prevent Linux server availability and performance issues.

 “Excellent tool for detailed monitoring.
 Alarms and notifications work greatly.
 Equipment addition is straight forward and server initial setup is very easy. ...feel safe to purchase it if you intend to monitor a large networking landscape.”